Have you been working pro bono to fight the climate crisis? We want to hear from you!

 The Portal follows the success of the Centre’s 2020 Pro Bono Guide to the Climate Crisis.
 The Guide describes 15 different ways that lawyers can dedicate their expertise, experience, and resources through pro bono work to help tackle the climate crisis with compelling case studies from around the world.
 The Portal will build on the Guide, by featuring a regularly updated and evolving range of case studies from a larger number of countries to inspire and inform the global legal profession.

-We are hoping that the Portal will serve as inspiration both to lawyers who want to dedicate their expertise, experience, and resources to tackle the climate crisis, but aren’t sure where to start, as well as to NGOs working on climate change to get ideas on how lawyers can help.
+We are hoping that the Portal will serve as an inspiration both to lawyers who want to dedicate their expertise, experience, and resources to tackle the climate crisis, but aren’t sure where to start, as well as to NGOs working on climate change to get ideas on how lawyers can help.

 - Case studies must be a maximum of 1500 characters.
 The word limit is short because the case studies are intended to be a source of inspiration for pro bono lawyers, not a comprehensive analysis of each activity.